• Skip to primary navigation

 4. Mix in egg, maple syrup and vanilla.
 First, mix with a spatula or fork, then use your hands to knead the dough.

-5. Roll dough into a ball, flatten and roll between two sheets of parchment paper using a rolling pin (until dough is about ⅛-1/4 inch thick).
+5. Roll the dough into a ball, then flatten and roll between two sheets of parchment paper using a rolling pin.
+The dough should be about ⅛-1/4 inch thick.
+If your cookie dough is sticking to the parchment paper, add more cassava flour when rolling**

-6. Use cookie cutters to cut shapes in the dough.
-Transfer the shapes from the parchment paper to a baking sheet.
+6. Remove the top layer of parchment and use cookie cutters to cut shapes in the dough.
+Transfer the shapes from the parchment paper to a lined baking sheet.

 Notes